 - It is believed to be hereditary with the danger of passing on to future generations

-- Malnutrition: This is considered as one of the major reasons that cause stunted growth in children.
+- Stunting malnutrition: This is considered as one of the major reasons that cause stunted growth in children.
 Children need proper nutrients and the lack of it adversely affects the growth of children.
-It is due to this that cases of stunted growth in children are mostly found in poverty stricken areas and family.
+It is due to this that cases of stunted growth in children are mostly found in poverty-stricken areas and family.